 Many of us have been there: You already have at least one dog but have found another one you really want to add to the family.
+At one point, I had 9 dogs in my home, four of whom were recent street rescues.
 How do you go about the process of integrating the new pooch into the existing family?
 Here are some questions to ask yourself:

 - How well do you know your dogs?